cashtokens/cashtokens/readme.md

 ### Universal Token Primitives

 By exposing basic, consensus-validated token primitives, this proposal supports the development of higher-level, interoperable token standards (e.g. [SLP](https://slp.dev/)).
-Token primitives can be held by any contract, wallets can easily verify the authenticity of a token or group of tokens, and tokens [cannot be inadvertently destroyed](#disallowing-implicit-destruction-of-immutable-tokens) by non-token-aware wallet software.
+Token primitives can be held by any contract, wallets can easily verify the authenticity of a token or group of tokens, and tokens [cannot be inadvertently destroyed](#safety-from-accidental-destruction-while-allowing-implicit-burns) by non-token-aware wallet software.

 ## Technical Specification

 A new `PREFIX_TOKEN` codepoint is specified in the Bitcoin Cash virtual machine (VM) instruction set, and six new token inspection opcodes are introduced.
 Transaction validation is modified to support the new prefix codepoint, and CashAddress `types` with token support are specified.
+Spending outputs with the new `PREFIX_TOKEN` prefix requires flipping bit 5 in the nHashType, 0x20 of SIGHASH_TOKEN, in addition to other sighash flags that may be present.

 ### Output Prefix Codepoints